 Find the Nmap APK/Download link to this hacking app — Nmap

 Wi-Fi Kill is a great hacking tool for rooted Android devices.
 Using this tool, one can disable a device’s internet connection if it’s connected to your network.
-In reality, it blocks the packet data going to a device.
+In reality, it blocks the packet data going to the device.
 Thanks to its simple interface, any novice user can use this Android hacking app.
-Find the apk for this tool using the link given below:

 Find the APK/Download link to Wi-Fi kill app here — WiFi Kill

-This popular network scanner app for Android is used by hackers and security professionals to discover which devices are connected to the internet, map devices, locate security risks, find intruders, solve network problems, etc. It comes with more than a dozen free network tools for making your job easier.
+Hackers and security professionals use this popular network scanner app for Android to discover which devices are connected to the internet, map devices, locate security risks, find intruders, solve network problems, etc. It comes with more than a dozen free network tools to make your job easier.

 - Full Wi-Fi speed (upload and download) and user analysis

 - Catch users stealing Wi-Fi and recognizing devices’ IP address, model, vendor, etc.

 APK/Download link Fing — Fing

 Did you find these best hacking tools of 2021 helpful?
 Use them and share your reviews in the comments below.